NxPKG/khulnasoft-docs/content/data-localization/how-to/zero-trust.md

 ### Logs and Analytics

-By default, Cloudflare will store and deliver logs from data centers across our global network.
+By default, Khulnasoft will store and deliver logs from data centers across our global network.
 To maintain regional control over your data, you can use [Customer Metadata Boundary](/data-localization/metadata-boundary/) and restrict data storage to a specific geographic region.
 For more information refer to the section about [Logpush datasets supported](/data-localization/metadata-boundary/logpush-datasets/).

-Customers also have the option to reduce the logs that Cloudflare stores:
+Customers also have the option to reduce the logs that Khulnasoft stores:
 - You can [exclude PII from logs](/cloudflare-one/insights/logs/gateway-logs/manage-pii/)
 - You can [disable logging, or only log blocked requests](/cloudflare-one/insights/logs/gateway-logs/#selective-logging).

 ## Access

-To ensure that all reverse proxy requests for applications protected by Cloudflare Access will only occur in FedRAMP-compliant data centers, you should use [Regional Services](/data-localization/regional-services/get-started/) with the region set to FedRAMP.
+To ensure that all reverse proxy requests for applications protected by Khulnasoft Access will only occur in FedRAMP-compliant data centers, you should use [Regional Services](/data-localization/regional-services/get-started/) with the region set to FedRAMP.

-## Cloudflare Tunnel
+## Khulnasoft Tunnel

-You can [configure Cloudflare Tunnel](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/#region) to only connect to data centers within the United States, regardless of where the software was deployed.
+You can [configure Khulnasoft Tunnel](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/#region) to only connect to data centers within the United States, regardless of where the software was deployed.

 ## WARP settings